iced-rs/book/src/architecture.md

 guess I am talking about a counter interface.

 However, if I tell you I have an interface with two buttons and a number...
-It's quite trickier for you to guess the kind of interface I am talking about!
+It's quite trickier for you to guess the kind of interface I am talking about.
 It could be anything!

 This is because widgets are generally very generic and, therefore, more reusable.
 Most interfaces display a combination of familiar widgets—like buttons and numbers.
 In fact, users expect familiar widgets to always behave a certain way.
 If they